ZelongGuo/.config/nvim/Readme.md

 " =======================
-" the followings are removed to all.snippets, and we don't cancle the place holder " Auto-completion
+" the followings are removed to all.snippets, and we also cancle the place holder " Auto-completion
 " Auto backspace when typing double parenthesis
 " inoremap "" ""<++><Esc>4hi